The Ginger Arms Ordering System

 The Problem

-As the space and menu evolved, the informal approach to ordering started to break down:
+As the menu expanded and the space matured, the informal approach to ordering began to strain.

-The challenge was to improve consistency and clarity without making the experience feel transactional or over-engineered.
+The challenge was to introduce consistency and clarity — without making the experience transactional or over-engineered.

 The Approach

-I approached it as a small product, with delivery constraints baked in.
+I treated it as a small product with real operational constraints.

 Product & UX